ResearchComputing/Documentation/docs/compute/rclone.md

 key_file = /Users/jesse/.ssh/rclone_ssh_key
 user = jesse
 ```
-Rclone is interactive and will prompt you for all of the above information.
+The rclone application is interactive and will prompt you for all of the above information.
 Here is the ouput of an example interactive session when creating an endpoint with the above settings:

 ```$  rclone config```